Spanish March

 The Spanish March and surrounding regions.

-The Spanish March or Hispanic March was a march or military buffer zone established c.
+The Spanish March or Hispanic March was a march or military buffer zone established after the failed Umayyad invasion of Gaul.
+It was established in c.
 795 by Charlemagne in the eastern Pyrenees and nearby areas, to protect the new territories of the Christian Carolingian Empire—the Duchy of Gascony, the Duchy of Aquitaine, and Septimania—from the Muslim Umayyad Emirate of Córdoba in al-Andalus.

 In its broader meaning, the Spanish March sometimes refers to a group of early Iberian and trans-Pyrenean lordships or counts coming under Frankish rule.
 As time passed, these lordships merged or gained independence from Frankish imperial rule.

 Geographical context

 The area of the Spanish March broadly corresponds to the eastern regions between the Pyrenees and the Ebro.
 The local population of the march was diverse.
 It included Basques in its northwestern valleys, the Jews of Occitania, and a large Occitano-Romance-speaking population governed by the Visigothic Code, all of them under the influence of al-Andalus since their lords had vowed allegiance to the Umayyad Córdoban rulers in 719, until King Pepin the Short of Francia conquered Septimania in 759.
 The Pyrenean valleys started to switch loyalties after 785 (Girona, Ribagorza, etc.).

 The territory of the Spanish March changed with the fortunes of the empires and the feudal ambitions of those, whether counts or walis, who were appointed to administer the counties.
 Though owing loyalty to the Carolingian monarch, the counts became largely autonomous.
 Out of the welter of counties in the march, many would be absorbed by more powerful counties, leading to the predominance of the County of Barcelona, from which, along with its vassal counties, would emerge the Principality of Catalonia centuries later.
 Other Spanish March counties would later be absorbed into the kingdoms of Aragon or France.
 Only Andorra, between modern France and Spain, retained its independence.

 Counties that at various times formed part of the Spanish March included Ribagorza (initially including Pallars), Urgell, Cerdanya, Peralada, Empúries, Besalú, Osona, Barcelona, and Girona.
 The Gothic March included Conflent, Roussillon, Vallespir and Fenouillet.

 The nominal boundaries attributed to the Spanish and Gothic marches vary in time and not without confusion.
 Also, Navarre and Aragon have sometimes been depicted as being within the Spanish March, but formally they were not.
 However, they came under Carolingian overlordship between 794 and 806 as part of the Duchy of Vasconia (Gascony).